 In yoga therapy, students experience the benefits of yoga in the individualized, joyful and compassionate context of the yogic teacher-student relationship.
 Yoga therapy sessions are private and are fifty to sixty minutes long.

-Issues commonly addressed are: stress eating, anxiety, depression, eating disorders and disordered eating, digestive disorders, infertility, back problems, sleep disorders, physical injuries, pregnancy management, cardiac diseases, diabetes, allergies, respiratory problems, hypo and hyperthyroidism, health support during cancer treatment, auto-immune diseases, celiac disease, weight management, grief support, trauma, among others.
+Issues commonly addressed are: depression, anxiety, hypo and hyperthyroidism, diabetes, rheumatoid arthritis, pain management, migraines, stress eating, eating disorders and disordered eating, digestive disorders, back problems, sleep disorders, physical injuries, pregnancy management, cardiac diseases, allergies, respiratory problems, health support during cancer treatment, high blood pressure, auto-immune diseases, celiac disease, weight management, pain management, grief support, trauma, among others.

 Yoga therapy supports anyone seeking physical, mental, psychological, energetic, and spiritual wellbeing in life.